eProsima/Fast-DDS-docs/docs/realtime.rst

 ******************

 **Note:** This feature is not fully supported on OSX.
-It doesn't support necessary POSIX Realtime features.
+It doesn't support necessary POSIX Real-time features.
 The feature is limited by the implementation of `std::timed_mutex` and `std::condition_variable_any`.

 It is important that  a method isn't blocked for indeterminate time to achieve real-time.